Records Management and Retention

 • Audio-visual Materials, including photographs, slides, videos, and sound recordings

 The above is not an exhaustive list.
-Please refer to the University Records Retention Schedule regarding other types of records.
-Contact the University Archivist with any questions.
+Please contact the archivist for information about regarding other types of records, or for a copy of the Records Retention Schedule.